-3. Be prepared for an increase in returns.
+3. Be mentally prepared for an increase in returns.
 Naturally, with an increase in sales, there is also an increase in returns.
 Don’t let this make you anxious or worried.
 It’s a natural part of selling.
-As you might already know, Amazon automatically refunds the FBA customer the full purchase price when the buyer requests to return an item.
-If the buyer fails to return the item to Amazon, then Amazon is supposed to automatically reimburse you for the item after 45 days have passed, but many times Amazon “forgets” and needs to be reminded.
+As you might already know, Amazon automatically takes the funds from your account when the customer starts to return an item.
+If the buyer fails to actually return the item to Amazon, then Amazon is supposed to automatically reimburse you for the item after 45 days have passed, but many times Amazon “forgets” and needs to be reminded.
 For more about how to make sure returned items are actually returned to Amazon, check out this popular blog post.

 4. Be prepared for an increase in negative and/or positive feedback.
 If you’re keeping to best business practices, then you’ll most likely get lots of new positive (4 or 5) feedback, but you’ll also get the occasional negative (1 or 2) or neutral (3) feedback score.
 If the feedback is actually about the FBA process (“my item came 2 days late”) or a product review (“this coffee maker is hard to use”), then it’s up to you to do whatever you can to get the feedback removed.
 Your feedback score is a huge aspect of your seller metrics.
 The better seller metrics you have, the more opportunities you’ll have to earn the buy box for your products.
 To read more about how I handle feedback issues (and how I keep a 100% feedback score), then check out this blog post.